UBC-CIC/commit2act/docs/UserGuide.md

 ### 1. Group Overview

 - Displays the group's number of members, privacy and recent stats
+- If a user is not part of the group, they can join the group by clicking on the `Join Group` button
-- Users can join/leave the group by clicking on the Join Group/Leave Group button found here
+- If a user is already part of the group, they can leave the group by clicking on the `Leave Group` button
   ![alt text](images/groupProfile/group_profile0.png)
   <br>